United Aircraft and Transport Corporation

-With headquarters at Hartford, Connecticut, the holding company controlled the stock of the Boeing Airplane Company of Seattle, the Chance Vought Corporation, the Hamilton Aero Manufacturing Company (a propeller manufacturer), and the Pratt & Whitney Aircraft Company, an aeroengine manufacturer.
-Sikorsky Aviation Corporation, the Stearman Aircraft Company of Wichita, Kansas, and the Standard Steel Propeller Company were added to United's portfolio shortly thereafter, followed by several airlines also brought into the fold.
+History

+The holding company controlled the stock of several aviation manufacturing companies, including the Boeing Airplane Company, Northrop Aircraft Corporation, Chance Vought Corporation, Hamilton Aero Manufacturing Company, Pratt & Whitney Aircraft Company, Sikorsky Aviation Corporation, and Stearman Aircraft Company.
+At its founding, the company initially controlled three airlines, Boeing Air Transport, Pacific Air Transport, and Stout Air Services.
+Other United Operations included the Boeing School of Aeronautics, United Aircraft Exports, United Airports Company of California, which built Burbank Airport, and the United Airports of Connecticut, which built factories in East Hartford for Pratt & Whitney and Chance Vought.
+The first annual report lists William Boeing as chairman, Frederick Rentschler as president, and Chance M. Vought, Philip G. Johnson, and George Wheat as vice presidents.

+The Standard Steel Propeller Company were added to United's portfolio shortly thereafter, followed by two airlines in 1930, Varney Air Lines and National Air Transport.
 The airline interests were soon grouped under a new management company known as United Air Lines, Inc. However, the individual airlines (as well as the individual companies held by United) continued to operate under their own names.

+Antitrust laws

 After the Air Mail scandal of 1934, the U.S. government concluded that such large holding companies as United Aircraft and Transport were anti-competitive, and new antitrust laws were passed forbidding airframe or aircraft engine manufacturers from having interests in airlines.
 This law forced United Aircraft and Transport to split into three separate companies.
-Its manufacturing interests east of the Mississippi River (Pratt & Whitney, Sikorsky, Vought, and Hamilton Standard Propeller Company) were merged as United Aircraft Corporation (later United Technologies Corporation), headquartered in Hartford CT with Rentschler as president.
-The western manufacturing interests (including Northrop Aviation Corporation, formerly Avion Corporation), became Boeing Airplane Company, headquartered in Seattle WA.
-The airline interests were merged into a single airline, United Air Lines, Inc., headquartered in Chicago IL.
+The company's eastern manufacturing companies (Pratt & Whitney, Sikorsky, Vought, and Hamilton Standard) were spun off into a new holding company, United Aircraft Corporation (later United Technologies Corporation, then RTX Corporation), which remained headquartered in Hartford, Connecticut, with Rentschler as president.
+The western manufacturing interests (including Northrop, formerly Avion Corporation), became Boeing Airplane Company, headquartered in Seattle.
+The airline interests were merged into a single company, United Air Lines, Inc., headquartered in Chicago.
+United Aircraft and transport officially ceased to exist on September 26, 1934.